rkuma183/wilsonmar.github.io/_posts/2017-02-12-scaled-agile.md

 The Scaled Agile Framework for enterprises (or SAFe) is an online, freely revealed knowledge base of proven success patterns for implementing Lean-Agile software and systems development at enterprise scale.

-Version 1.0 of SAFe was published in 2011 by Dean Leffingwell of Scaled Agile, Inc.
+Version 1.0 of SAFe was published in 2011<br />
 [SAFe V3.0](#v3) was released July 28, 2014.
 The framework's name was changed in January 2016 to<br />
 "SAFe 4.0 for Lean Software and Systems Engineering"